vadimturok/products-shop/README.md

 ## General Information
 Product shop with different types of products.
-Wide range of filtering items and searching functionlity.
+Wide range of filtering items and searching functionality.
 Linting and formatting code is provided by custom configuration using Webpack.